Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 (a) Citation in text: All citations in the text should refer to:

-• Single author: The author's family name (without initials unless there is ambiguity) and the year of publication (e.g. ….reported by Mitra (2007) Or ….with earlier work (Mitra, 2007).
+• Single author: The author's family name (without initials unless there is ambiguity) and the year of publication [e.g. ….reported by Mitra (2007) or ….with earlier work (Mitra, 2007)].

-• Two authors: Both authors' family names and the year of publication (e.g. ….reported by Singh and Kumar (2011) Or ….with earlier work (Singh and Kumar, 2011)).
+• Two authors: Both authors' family names and the year of publication [e.g. ….reported by Singh and Kumar (2011) or ….with earlier work (Singh and Kumar, 2011)].

-• Three or more authors: first author's family name followed by 'et al.' and the year of publication (e.g. ….reported by Pihur et al. (2008) Or ….with earlier work (Pihur et al., 2008)).
+• Three or more authors: first author's family name followed by 'et al.' and the year of publication [e.g. ….reported by Pihur et al. (2008) or ….with earlier work (Pihur et al., 2008)].

-• More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication (e.g. Sundaram (2015a and 2015b)).
+• More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication [e.g. Sundaram (2015a and 2015b)].

-• Groups of references can be listed either first chronologically, and then alphabetically (e.g. …reported by previous workers (Joshi 2001a, 2001b; Sharma and Ali, 2003; Manikandan et al., 2003) Or …as demonstrated by Joshi (2001a and 2001b), Sharma and Ali (2003) and Manikandan et al. (2003)).
+• Groups of references can be listed either first chronologically, and then alphabetically [e.g. …reported by previous workers (Joshi 2001a, 2001b; Sharma and Ali, 2003; Manikandan et al., 2003) or …as demonstrated by Joshi (2001a and 2001b), Sharma and Ali (2003) and Manikandan et al. (2003)].

-Reference to a journal publication with an article number
+Journal with an article number

 Van der Geer, J., Hanraads, J.A.J. and Lupton, R.A.
 2018.
 The art of writing a scientific article.
 Heliyon.
 19, e00205.